garrettdotdev/digital-cv/README.md

 **Role:** Lead Developer | **Company:** Traffic Science, Inc. | **2020-2022**

 - Built a browser extension to streamline content ingestion for ResultFlow users, enabling one-click content import of RSS feeds or single articles from anywhere on the web, **reducing setup time by 80%**.
-- Drove a **75% adoption rate** across the ResultFlow user base, displacing manual content ingestion workflows with a faster and simpler one-click solution.
+- Drove a **75% adoption rate**, displacing manual content ingestion workflows with a faster and simpler one-click solution.
 - Achieved seamless cross-browser compatibility, ensuring consistent user experiencee across Chrome and Firefox, covering 95%+ of ResultFlow users.

 *Technologies: JavaScript, Java, SCSS, HTML5*